nickincardone/catan-counter/README.md

 ### Testing

-The project uses Jest 30.0.2 with TypeScript support for comprehensive testing.
+The project uses Jest 30.0.2 with TypeScript support for comprehensive testing of the variant-based probabilistic system.

 #### Running Tests